Why some of the planet’s coldest areas are experiencing heatwaves

 Why are we asking this now?

-Parts of Canada, the US Pacific Northwest and the Arctic Circle are currently suffering sweltering unseasonal heatwaves that have already caused dozens of sudden deaths.
+Parts of Canada, the US Pacific Northwest and the Arctic Circle are suffering sweltering heatwaves that have already caused dozens of sudden deaths.

-The phenomenon is being attributed by meteorologists to a “heat dome” lingering over the northern hemisphere and trapping concentrations of hot air in place but many suspect this is the latest evidence of the worsening climate crisis at work.
+The phenomenon is being attributed by meteorologists to a “heat dome” lingering over the northern hemisphere and trapping concentrations of hot air in place.
+Climate scientists say this is evidence of the ever-worsening climate crisis.

 Where is this happening?

-In Canada, the worst affected areas are the western provinces of British Columbia and Alberta, as well as parts of Saskatchewan, the Northwest Territories and the Yukon, for all of which Environment Canada has issued heat warnings.
+In Canada, the worst affected areas are the western provinces of British Columbia and Alberta, as well as parts of Saskatchewan, the Northwest Territories and the Yukon.
+Canada’s environment department has issued heat warnings for all of them.

 The country recorded its all-time highest temperature for the third day in a row on Tuesday when the mercury hit a staggering 49.5C in Lytton, British Columbia.

-Temperatures in the Vancouver area reached just under 32C on Monday with the humidity making it feel closer to 40C in areas that are not near water, according to Environment Canada.
+Temperatures in the Vancouver area reached just under 32C on Monday but with the humidity it felt closer to 40C in areas that are not near water, according to Environment Canada.

-The city’s police force meanwhile says it has responded to 130 sudden deaths since Friday, with elderly people or those with underlying health conditions accounting for the majority of lives lost.
+The city’s police force reported 130 sudden deaths since Friday, with elderly people or those with underlying health conditions accounting for the majority of lives lost.

-Land temperature in the Arctic Circle region has peaked at 48C in recent days in what has been described as a “persistent heatwave” in a region increasingly hit by wildfires and above-average temperatures.
+Land temperature in the Arctic Circle region has peaked at 48C in recent days, in what has been described as a “persistent heatwave” in an area increasingly hit by wildfires and above-average temperatures.

+The European Union’s Copernicus Atmosphere Monitoring Service said land surface temperature across Siberia had “widely exceeded” 35C on the first day of summer on 20 June.

-That follows a temperature rise above 30C in areas of the Arctic in May, which is much higher than average for the time of year and was described as “mind boggling” by climate scientists.
+That follows a temperature rise above 30C in parts of the Arctic in May, much higher than average for the time of year.
+Climate scientists described it as “mind boggling”.

-They warn that the climbing temperatures are causing the ice and permafrost to melt, which in turn causes previously trapped methane to be released into the atmosphere and contributes to global warming, worrying developments following on from the record-breaking delay in the freezing of Arctic sea ice in late 2020.
+They warn that the rising temperatures are causing the ice and permafrost to melt, which in turn causes previously trapped methane to be released into the atmosphere and contributes to global heating.

 To find out what other people are saying and join the conversation scroll down for the comments section or click here for our most commented on articles